 They later squared off with riot police in nearby Sheung Wan, with police ultimately firing tear gas to disperse the crowd.

-As that was happening, some protesters who were heading home to Yuen Long after the main rally were greeted by the men in white shirts, who proceeded to beat them with sticks and pelt them objects.
+As that was happening, some protesters who were heading home to Yuen Long after the main rally were greeted by the men in white shirts, who proceeded to beat them with sticks and pelt them with objects.
 Protesters were seen trying to defend themselves with umbrellas and by hurling helmets back at the men.

 — Freedom HK (@FreedomHKG) July 21, 2019

 The men in white were seen indiscriminately attacking protesters and passengers alike, and one image purportedly from Yuen Long shows a pregnant woman who fainted during the melee.

 #Breaking: A pregnant woman reportedly fainted in the #YuenLongGangAttack scene in this internet footage.
 Another WhatsApp message says pro-Beijing triad gangs attacked a dad w/ a baby trolley inside metro station.
 Police in Yuen Long refused to explain their absence. #antiELAB pic.twitter.com/JPg1Oieui8

 Journalists were also among those attacked, including Stand News reporter Gwyneth Ho, who was attacked while she was in the midst of livestreaming the chaos for the website.
 As of this morning, the video has been viewed more than 2.6 million times.

 Ho later took to Facebook to confirm her safety and to say that she had left the scene.
 She reported that she had been left bleeding and injured, and required stitches to her shoulder, with swelling at the back of the head and slight dizziness due to the attack.
 She added that her boss had accompanied her to the hospital afterwards, and that she would stay there for further observation.

 She went on to encourage everyone to stay safe.